ChaoticByte/lurch-dl/README.md

          [--stop string]    Define a video timestamp to stop at, e.g. 1h23m45s [--continue]       Continue the download if possible
-         [--overwrite]      Overwrite the output file if it already exists
+         [--overwrite]      Overwrite the output file if it already exists [--json]           Provide all terminal output in json format
 ```

 ### Windows